designcise/bitframe-renderer/README.md

 ## Tests

-To run the tests you can use the following command:
+To run the tests you can use the following commands:

 | Command          | Type            |
 | ---------------- |:---------------:|